bootlin/elixir/README.md

 Installation
 ------------

-See the next paragraph for building ready-made Docker images.
+See the "Building Docker images" paragraph for building ready-made Docker images.
+For a manual installation, you can read the Docker files in the "docker/" directory to know what packages Elixir needs in your favorite distribution.

 Elixir has the following architecture: